mgbleichner/nEEGlace/README.md

 ## nEEGlace
 This is the project repository for the: **nEEGlace - a mounting system for EEG hardware for mobile ear-EEG recordings**

 The nEEGlace is a system to record brain activity from electrodes located around the ears (cEEGrids).
 It is a combination of a commercial, research-grade EEG amplifier and a commercial neck speaker.
-The system allows to conveniently record EEG over extended periods, and to play back sounds (e.g. for conducting studies on auditory neuroscience).
+The system allows to conveniently record EEG over extended periods, and to play back sounds (e.g. for conducting studies in the field of auditory neuroscience).

 Hardware: [![License](https://img.shields.io/badge/License-CERN%20OHL%20P-orange.svg)](https://github.com/mgbleichner/nEEGlace/blob/master/LICENSE)